Fort Stewart: After the Vietnam era

 In August 1990, Iraq invaded and overran neighboring Kuwait, and threatened to do the same to Saudi Arabia.
-The Port of Savannah worked around the clock to load and ship the Division’s heavy equipment, while aircraft shuttles from Hunter Field flew the Division’s personnel to Saudi Arabia.
-Within a month, the entire Division had been reassembled in Saudi Arabia to face the possible invasion of that country by Iraqi forces.
-Fort Stewart saw a growing influx of National Guard and Reserve units who were being mobilized to support the operations in Saudi Arabia and to assume the tasks at the post which had formerly been accomplished by 24th Infantry Division personnel.
-In many ways, Fort Stewart appeared to be almost a ghost town, as never before had the entire Division been deployed from the post at one time.
+The Port of Savannah worked around the clock to load and ship the division's heavy equipment, while aircraft shuttles from Hunter Field flew the division's personnel to Saudi Arabia.
+Within a month, the entire division had been reassembled in Saudi Arabia to face the possible invasion of that country by Iraqi forces.
+Fort Stewart had a growing influx of National Guard and Reserve units, who were being mobilized to support the operations in Saudi Arabia and to assume the tasks at the post, which had formerly been accomplished by 24th Infantry Division personnel.
+In many ways, Fort Stewart appeared to be almost a ghost town, as never before had the entire division been deployed from the post at one time.
 Within eight months, the crisis at the Persian Gulf had concluded, and the 24th Infantry Division triumphantly returned to its home in coastal Georgia.

 The post-Cold War drawdown of forces in Europe resulted in many storied units coming home to the US.
-On 25 April 1996, "ownership" of Fort Stewart passed as the 24th Infantry Division was inactivated and the 3rd Infantry Division was reactivated.
-Thus began a new chapter in the history of Fort Stewart.

-Fort Stewart also was a leading mobilization station for Army units preparing for tours in Operation Iraqi Freedom as well as two-week National Guard annual training.
+On 25 April 1996, "ownership" of Fort Stewart passed, as the 24th Infantry Division was inactivated and the 3rd Infantry Division was reactivated, thus began a new chapter in the history of Fort Stewart.
+Fort Stewart also was a leading mobilization station for Army units preparing for tours in Operation Iraqi Freedom, as well as two-week National Guard annual training.

+In January 2025, two soldiers were killed during a field-training exercise at the facility.

+2025 mass shooting

+On August 6, 2025, a mass shooting happened at the 2nd Armored Brigade Combat Team station.
+Five service members were injured in the attack, and a sergeant of the U.S. Army, later identified as 28-year-old Quornelius Radford, was taken into custody.
+Radford is accused of opening fire with a personal handgun before being tackled by multiple unarmed soldiers and stopping the attack.

+Six soldiers received Meritorious Service Medals for their actions in apprehending Radford.
+In a ceremony the day after the attack, the six soldiers were decorated by Army secretary Daniel P. Driscoll on behalf of president Donald Trump and the Defense Secretary, Pete Hegseth.
+Brigadier General John Lubas, the commander of the 3rd Infantry Division, credited the soldiers with saving lives due to their heroic actions.

+Radford was charged with two counts of attempted premeditated murder, three counts of aggravated assault inflicting grievous bodily harm, three counts of aggravated assault with a deadly weapon, and one count of domestic violence.
+Radford received a charge of domestic violence as one of the shooting victims was an "intimate partner of the accused".
+Attorneys for the Army allege that Radford admitted to purposely attempting to target his unit's leadership in the attack.
+Radford, as an active-duty soldier and because the crime was committed on a military installation, would be prosecuted by a military court.